TimHarker/Janison/readme.txt

 jQuery included, but might not be needed depending on bootstrap functionality desired. jQuery Lite is included with AngularJS.
-If full jQuery is needed, DOM munipulations (selectors) should be done in Directives not Controllers.
+If full jQuery is needed, DOM manipulations (selectors) should be done in Directives not Controllers.

-Dates are stored in universal time (UTC) to accomodate global indepedence from time zones - dates are formated to local time zone for display.
-A custom filter was created to bring more readability/meaning to dates - can be seen on Course Detail page (modules.cshtml), DateCreated and DateModified now show english words.
+Dates are stored in universal time (UTC) to accommodate global independence from time zones - dates are formatted to local time zone for display.
+A custom filter was created to bring more readability/meaning to dates - can be seen on Course Detail page (modules.cshtml), DateCreated and DateModified now show English words.

 A third party loading bar is used to show progress for restful $http requests.